Things to do in Moose Jaw: Why you need to stop here!

 Where to Stay in Moose Jaw

-You’ve got a few options of where to stay overnight in Moose Jaw.
+You have a few options for where to stay overnight in Moose Jaw.
 Of course, there’s Temple Gardens Hotel & Spa.
-It’s probably the most well known of all the local hotels because it’s attached to their mineral pools.
+It’s probably the most well-known of all the local hotels because it’s attached to its mineral pools.

 Some rooms have had a recent reno, but not all, so be sure to ask for one.
 But every guest room at Temple Gardens is spacious and comes equipped with a mini-fridge.

-There’s plenty of chain hotels in Moose Jaw, but they’re all pretty cookie cutter.
+There are plenty of chain hotels in Moose Jaw, but they’re all pretty cookie-cutter.
 For a stay with character, consider the Grant Hall Hotel.
 Like Temple Gardens, it’s situated downtown, within easy walking distance of all the main attractions.

 The Grant is a boutique hotel, so guest rooms are individualized and tastefully decorated.
-It’s has its own dining room and a tricked out Sunday brunch.
+It has its own dining room and a tricked-out Sunday brunch.

 Save this post for future reference: